 Based on plenary outcome, the scope of R19 Ambient IoT Work Item has been determined.
 This EN can be removed and the scope of the normative phase is captured in the TR conclusion.
 Additional text is added to clarify that topology 2 is pursued in this release.

-Editor's note: Other assistance information may be added later if necessary.

-This is determined by RAN WG2.
-Currently, there is no other assistance information foreseen to be required.
-If RAN WG2 think that further assistance information is needed, SA WG2 can further added it during normative phase.
-Therefore, the EN can be deleted at this stage and no other further information is needed.

 Editor's note: The details of the NF profile are FFS.